Gordon-Yu-1/frontend-interview-react/README.md

 Senior-level interview:

 In addition, when a Todo is clicked, a React modal should show the todo.
+Avoid the `React mindset` and know when to step out of the React box

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).